TolstoyDotCom/more-speech/README.md

 * The Windows download is large but no setup is required: just download, unzip, and run.

-2.0 Notes
+2.1 Notes (ignore the other instructions for now)
 ------
+This has only been tested with Firefox 105 and OpenJDK 17 on Ubuntu 18.
+JDK 17 is required.
+A windows version and a pre-built jar file will be released after more testing.

+The Installation sections below should be ignored for now.

+To run the 2.1 version:

+1. Create a new Firefox profile just for use by this application.
+Set it to remember cookies.
+You'll need the name of the profile; choose something all lowercase without spaces like "twtr_censorship".
+2. In the new profile, log in to the testing Twitter account.
+(See below for the details on the testing account.
+The previous version could log in automatically but that part hasn't been updated yet).
+3. In the new profile, install [this extenion](https://addons.mozilla.org/en-US/firefox/addon/har-export-trigger/).
+(The previous version of this application used a proxy to capture the AJAX messages from Twitter but the proxy [isn't working](https://github.com/lightbody/browsermob-proxy/issues/897).
+So, the new version gets the AJAX directly from the browser and the extension is used to accomplish that.)
-To run the 2.0 version, open a console window in the same directory as morespeech.jar and type this:
+4. Open a console window in the top-level directory (where `pom.xml` is) and type this:

-`java -jar morespeech.jar`

-To compile and run from source use one of these:

-`mvn clean compile exec:java -D"exec.mainClass"="com.tolstoy.censorship.twitter.checker.app.Start"`
+`JDK_JAVA_OPTIONS="--add-opens=java.base/java.lang=ALL-UNNAMED --add-opens=java.base/java.time=ALL-UNNAMED" mvn clean compile exec:java -D{webdriver.http.factory}={jdk-http-client} -D"exec.mainClass"="com.tolstoy.censorship.twitter.checker.app.Start"`

-`mvn clean compile exec:java -D"exec.mainClass"="com.tolstoy.censorship.twitter.checker.app.QuickStart"`
+5. When the application opens, in the Preferences dialog fill out the handle, check the 'Skip the login page' checkbox, and fill out the 'Firefox profile name' (or path).
+Then, click the 'Check timeline' button and wait until it says it's created the report.

-For QuickStart, first enter the required data into quickstart.prefs.json.
+You could also first enter the required data into quickstart.prefs.json and then replace `Start` with `QuickStart` in the command above, but that hasn't been tested.

 suededenim.java.js in the stockscripts directory is from the [SuedeDenim](https://github.com/TolstoyDotCom/SuedeDenim) project.
 You should be able to replace that with newer versions of the script.

-There's no longer a restriction on using 'mvn clean'.

-This no longer needs an older version of Firefox; New Twitter doesn't work with the version that was recommended before.

-This has only been tested with Firefox 105 and OpenJDK 17 on Ubuntu 18.
-JDK 17 is required.
-A windows version will be released after more testing.

 Examples
 ------